giangalv/mir_robot_simulation/README.md

 ``` bash
 ros2 launch mir_manual_navigation manual_control_launch.py
 ```
+The led's robot changes from YELLOW to GREEN (the robot state changes from Pause state to Ready state).

-* Before launcing the manual_control_launch command be sure to have the mir_launch command run.
+* **Before launcing the manual_control_launch** command be sure to have the mir_launch command running.

 * The driver automatically launches a seperate **teleop** window to manually move the robot using your keyboard.
 And add the possibility to use whatever you want adding to the twist_mux configuration the topics.